gl-inet/docs3.x/docs/app/ddns.md

 ## 3) Check if DDNS is enabled

 Use `nslookup` command to check if your DDNS is enabled.
-Make sure you use your DDNS url when use `nslookup` command.
+You need to change `xx5007c.glddns.com` to your DDNS url when use `nslookup` command.

 `nslookup xx5007c.glddns.com 8.8.8.8`

 ![nslookup](https://static.gl-inet.com/docs/en/3/app/ddns/nslookup.png)

+The output above means the DDNS url has maped to a IP address.

 ## 4) HTTP Remote Access

+This function requires a public network IP.

+If your router is behind NAT, you may need to set up port forward in higher level router.
+It use port 80.

 ![HTTP-Remote-Access](https://static.gl-inet.com/docs/en/3/app/ddns/HTTP-Remote-Access.png)